Qatar National Bank increases its Ecobank holding by 11% to reach a stake of 23.5%; above an expected Nedbank stake and a board-set limit

 Qatar National Bank (QNB) has announced the raising of its Ecobank stake to 23.5%, just weeks after disclosing its first share acquisition deal, in a transaction worth a further $283m.

 QNB had previously acquired a 12.5% stake in the Lagos-listed bank through a combination of ordinary shares and convertible preference shares in a deal thought to be worth $223m.
+This could be very complementary to Nedbank.
+QNB is from the Gulf.
+Nedbank is from the south.
+It could help the institution to grow stronger.

 In a significant escalation of QNB’s move on the pan-African lender, the Qatari interest is now largest shareholder, ahead of the stake that South Africa’s Nedbank will be acquiring through the conversion of a $283m loan, topped up with $206m, into Ecobank shares.